OfficeDev/VBA-content/VBA/Excel-VBA/articles/pivottable-rowfields-property-excel.md

 ## Example

-This example adds the PivotTable report?s row field names to a list on a new worksheet.
+This example adds the PivotTable report's row field names to a list on a new worksheet.

 ```vb